Dan Wolf: Tenure

-As the senator for Cape Cod, Wolf supports Cape Wind, a project to build an offshore wind farm in Nantucket Sound.
+As the senator for Cape Cod, Wolf supported Cape Wind, a project to build an offshore wind farm in Nantucket Sound.
 In 2011, Northeast Energy Efficiency Partnerships praised Wolf's company Cape Air for efficient initiatives such as installing a major solar panel system at their headquarters, expanding office recycling, and distributing compact fluorescent light bulbs to employees.

 Wolf has been a vocal critic of the Supreme Court's ruling in Citizens United v.
 FEC, and published an op-ed piece emphasizing the distinction between people and corporations.
-Wolf reiterated his opposition to corporate personhood at breakfast event in his campaign for governor, joking: "Cape Air and my daughters [are about] the same age...
+Wolf reiterated his opposition to corporate personhood at a breakfast event in his campaign for governor, joking: "Cape Air and my daughters [are about] the same age...
 I've never actually confused my daughters for Cape Air."
 A supporter of adopting a constitutional amendment to overturn the Supreme Court decision, Wolf co-sponsored and voted for a resolution to do so.
 As a guest speaker at a Brookings Institution's summit on Citizens United increase in political spending in 2016, Wolf said a constitutional amendment was vital for changing the political status quo.

 Consistently voting to increase the minimum wage, in 2014 Wolf supported a bill eventually signed into law which would reform unemployment insurance and increase Massachusetts' minimum wage to $11 an hour by 2017.
 In 2015, Wolf joined the Fight for $15 and introduced legislation which would raise the minimum wage to $15 by 2018.
 In doing so, Wolf acknowledged his "awkward, interesting place," being that the bill would increase wages of commercial employees at airports higher than his airline company, Cape Air, could pay its employees.
 Wolf has similarly received criticism for Cape Air's participation in the federal Essential Air Service program, which grants millions of dollars in subsidies to airlines in exchange for flying less-profitable routes considered essential.

 Committee assignments

-Wolf serves on the following committees.
+Wolf served on the following committees.